BofA CEO: Struggling Americans feel they are in a recession

 NEW YORK (AP) — The CEO of Bank of America said the recent debate over whether the U.S. economy is technically in a recession or not is missing the point.
 What matters is that current economic conditions are negatively impacting those who are most vulnerable.

 “Recession is a word.
 Whether we are in a recession or not is really not the important thing.
-It’s what it feels like for the people going through this,” Moynihan told The Associated Press during an interview at the Bank of America Tower in midtown Manhattan, where he talked about inflation and the current state of the economy, as well as the health of the U.S. consumer.
+It’s what it feels like for the people going through this,” Brian Moynihan told The Associated Press during an interview at the Bank of America Tower in midtown Manhattan, where he talked about inflation and the current state of the economy, as well as the health of the U.S. consumer.

 The issue of whether the U.S. economy is in recession has become politicized heading into the 2022 mid-term elections.
 While inflation is at a level not seen since the early 1980s and U.S. consumer confidence is falling, other measures of the economy, such as the monthly jobs report, are still strong.
 In response to high consumer and wholesale prices, the Federal Reserve has been raising interest rates aggressively in hopes of taming inflation while not causing too much economic damage.